WGBH-MLA/AAPB2/app/views/exhibits/education/notes.md

 <a name="12"></a><sup>12</sup> Day, *Vanishing Vision*, 23.

-<a name="13"></a><sup>13</sup> U.S. Supreme Court, “Brown v.
-Board of Education of Topeka, 347 U.S. 483 (1954),” in *Justia*, https://supreme.justia.com/cases/federal/us/347/483/case.html.
+<a name="13"></a><sup>13</sup> Brown v.
+Board of Education, 347 U.S. 483 (1954).

 <a name="14"></a><sup>14</sup> Goldstein, *Teacher Wars*, 113.

-<a name="15"></a><sup>15</sup> “Johnson Remarks on Signing the Elementary and Secondary Education Act,” April 11, 1965, http://www.lbjlibrary.org/lyndon-baines-johnson/timeline/johnsons-remarks-on-signing-the-elementary-and-secondary-education-act.
+<a name="15"></a><sup>15</sup> “Johnson's Remarks on Signing the Elementary and Secondary Education Act,” April 11, 1965, http://www.lbjlibrary.org/lyndon-baines-johnson/timeline/johnsons-remarks-on-signing-the-elementary-and-secondary-education-act.

 <a name="16"></a><sup>16</sup> Ira Katznelson and Margaret Weir, *Schooling for All: Class, Race, and the Decline of the Democratic Ideal* (New York: Basic Books, 1985), 12.

 <a name="17"></a><sup>17</sup> Goldstein, *Teacher Wars*, 140-43.

-<a name="18"></a><sup>18</sup> AAPB is in the process of digitizing and making available the NET archives.
-However, all programs mentioned in this exhibit are available to be viewed at the Library of Congress Moving Image Research Center.
+<a name="18"></a><sup>18</sup>The Library of Congress is in the process of digitizing and making available in AAPB its extensive NET Collection.
+All programs mentioned in this exhibit that are not currently accessible online in AAPB are available to be viewed at the [Library of Congress Moving Image Research Center](http://www.loc.gov/rr/mopic/).

-<a name="19"></a><sup>19</sup> “News from NET” *America’s Crises: Marked For Failure*, no date, from NET Programming Files, 1; Untitled document which lists NET’s Public/Cultural Affairs, 16, quoted in Brooks, “Documentary Programming,” 168.
+<a name="19"></a><sup>19</sup> “News from NET” *America’s Crises: Marked For Failure*, n.d., from NET Programming Files, 1; Untitled document which lists NET’s Public/Cultural Affairs, 16, quoted in Brooks, “Documentary Programming,” 168.

 <a name="20"></a><sup>20</sup> Other episodes include “Marked for Failure,” “Semester of Discontent,” and “The Teacher Gap.”
-That these can be viewed at the Library of Congress Moving Image Research Center.

 <a name="21"></a><sup>21</sup> Brooks, “Documentary Programming,” 168.